Explore Human-in-the-Loop (HITL) Machine Learning, a synergy of human and artificial intelligence enhancing AI’s learning speed and accuracy.

 AI systems are good at learning to make optimal decisions when there is a large, high-quality dataset.
 In the real world, however, such datasets are rare which often limits machine learning capabilities.
 Human intelligence, on the other hand, is good at recognising patterns within small and poor-quality datasets.
 Combining these different intelligence skills in a feedback loop enhances machine learning, and is the purpose of HITL machine learning.

-In short, HITL machine learning is a set of strategies for combining human and machine intelligence in applications that use AI, typically with a goal to:
+In short, HITL machine learning is a set of strategies for combining human and machine intelligence in applications that use AI, typically with a goal of:

 But the above reasoning fails to answer why this difference exists.